sei-protocol/sei-docs/README.md

 ### Open an Issue

 Alternatively, if you have more general suggestions on how we can improve or correct these docs, you can [open an issue](https://github.com/sei-protocol/sei-docs/issues).

+### RoadMap
+- make frontend dapps a directory
+- explain library needed for frontend dapps
+- write about the various tips for beginner developers
+- make the docs more beginner friendly